maloo1/tail-new/README.md

 # tail-new
-Bash wrapper to monitor rotated logs
+Bash wrapper to monitor newly created logs in a directory